Newtown Pery, Limerick: History

 The boundaries of the city of Limerick, where the municipal corporation had authority, were smaller than the county of the city of Limerick, where the city grand jury had parallel authority.
 The area within the county of the city but outside the city proper was termed the city liberties.
 The development of Newtown Pery can be attributed to the work of Edmund Sexton Pery (created Viscount Pery in 1785) and his plan for the development of a new town on lands he owned in the south liberties of the city.
 In 1769, he commissioned the Irish engineer Christopher Colles to design a town plan on his estate which has since become known as Newtown Pery.
 Colles devised an impressive plan for the Pery Estate which divided the estate into a grid plan of equal rectangular plots and length and of a distinctive architectural unity which still defines the city centre to this day.
 The town was built in stages as Pery sold off leases to builders and developers who built 4 and 5 story townhouses in the Georgian fashion with long wide and elegant streets in grid plan design with O'Connell Street (originally known as George's Street) as its centre, which was mostly in accordance with Colles' plan.
 The earliest houses are located along Bank Place, Rutland Street, Patrick Street which were built by the Arthur family - a prominent Limerick family during the 18th century.
 Some of the finest examples of Georgian Architecture can be seen at the Crescent area and Pery Square.
 The Custom's House (Hunt Museum), designed by Italian architect Davis Ducart, is also one of the city's finest examples of Georgian Architecture.

 By the turn of the 19th century, Newtown Pery was rapidly growing as most fashionable area of the city.
 In 1807 its leading residents secured a private act of the UK parliament to establish a body of improvement commissioners as municipal authority for the civil parish of St Michael's, within which Newtown Pery was located.
 The commissioners were abolished in 1853, when the area was absorbed into Limerick city.
 One brake on the town's development was that the only crossing point on the Shannon remained at Thomond Bridge in the old and now less fashionable Englishtown district.
 In 1835, a new bridge was built over the Shannon connecting the west directly with Newtown Pery.
 It was originally called Wellesley Bridge after The 1st Marquess Wellesley, the Lord Lieutenant of Ireland when the act to pay for it was passed.
 It cemented Newtown Pery's position as Limerick's premier urban district as connections to the area improved.
 The five-arch bridge was designed by Alexander Nimmo based on the Pont de Neuilly in Paris.
-In 1882 it was replaced with the current Sarsfield Bridge.
+In 1882 it was renamed Sarsfield Bridge.